michalmonday/CheriBSD-on-minimal-hardware/README.md

 Additionally, in comparison with the BESSPIN-GFE design, our design lacks SPI blocks, IIC, DMA, and we use DDR3 controller instead of DDR4.
 We are not 100% sure the system is fully stable because of these changes, however it boots correctly, runs a "hello world" program and successfully stops stack buffer overflow program from [cheri-exercises](https://github.com/CTSRD-CHERI/cheri-exercises/tree/master/src/exercises/buffer-overflow-stack) with "In-address space security exception" message.

+# Summary of adjustments (compared to using VCU118 board)
+Changes were made to the following:
+* JTAG module in the processor core (added `XILINX_XC7Z045` setting in [JtagTap.bsv](https://github.com/michalmonday/Flute/blob/continuous_monitoring/src_SSITH_P2/src_BSV/JtagTap.bsv))
+* bootrom program containing [device tree](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/devicetree.dts) (removed unused modules, added 2nd UART and recompiled it, with `NO_PCI?=1` and `CPU_SPEED?=50000000` in the [Makefile](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/Makefile))
+* OpenOCD configuration [file](./scripts/openocd_zc706.cfg) (changed values of irlen, expected-id, dtmcs, dmi)
+* Vivado programming [script](./scripts/vivado_script_zc706.txt) (changed `xcvu9p_0` into `xc7z045_1`)
+* We used a minimal hardware design instead of the one from BESSPIN-GFE

+Please refer to the [Recreating files used in this guide](#recreating-files-used-in-this-guide) section for more details.

+Programming VCU118 board involves running `vcu118-run.py` from [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) repository.
+That script takes care of running Vivado, OpenOCD, GBD and serial communication.
+In this guide, all these programs are invoked manually, attempting to recreate the functionality of `vcu118-run.py` script but with slight adjustments.

+**Side note**:
+Possibly, it would be better to modify the `vcu118-run.py` script, provide `--board` argument (specifying board type) and use it instead of manually invoking everything.

 # Block design

 ![image missing](./images/p2_ddr.png)